JarlPenguin/JarlPenguin.github.io/index.md

 # JarlPenguin's Homepage
 ## Welcome to my homepage!

-Hiya guys, my name is JarlPenguin, and I like to work on all sorts of projects.
+Hello everyone, my name is JarlPenguin, and I like to work on all sorts of projects.
 Below are some of the ones I have worked on.

 Note that these pages will expand more and more as I add more/update existing content.